WILLIAM JEFF BARNES, ESQ.

 He prevailed against MERS (Mortgage Electronic Registration Systems, Inc.) in the Supreme Courts of both Oregon and Montana in having those Courts declare that MERS is not the “beneficiary” of a Deed of Trust notwithstanding MERS’ claim that it is, and thus making the law on this issue in Oregon and Montana.
 As a direct result of Mr. Barnes’ efforts, all non-judicial foreclosures involving MERS in both Oregon and Montana stopped upon issuance of the Supreme Court decisions.

-Jeff has spent over twenty-six years litigating throughout the United States in the areas of business tort litigation, contract litigation, insurance litigation (coverage, claims, premium fraud defense, and Unfair and Deceptive Insurance Practices), fraud litigation, real estate litigation, and Administrative proceedings involving defense of chiropractors in disciplinary proceedings, and appeals in deportation proceedings following the enactment of the Illegal Immigration Reform and Responsibility Act.
-His practice includes both trials (jury and non-jury) and appeals at both the state and Federal levels, and opposing Proofs of Claim and Stay relief Motions in Bankruptcy proceedings involving foreclosure issues.
+Jeff has spent over twenty-seven years litigating throughout the United States in the areas of business tort litigation, contract litigation, insurance litigation (coverage, claims, premium fraud defense, and Unfair and Deceptive Insurance Practices), fraud litigation, real estate litigation, and Administrative proceedings involving defense of chiropractors in disciplinary proceedings, and appeals in deportation proceedings following the enactment of the Illegal Immigration Reform and Responsibility Act.
+His practice includes both trials (jury and non-jury) and appeals at both the state and Federal levels, and opposing Proofs of Claim and Stay Relief Motions in Bankruptcy proceedings involving foreclosure issues.
 Jeff was also previously a Certified Mediator and Arbitrator certified by the Supreme Court of Florida, and also previously obtained status as a Qualified Neutral in the State of Minnesota.

 After graduating from Franklin & Marshall College in Lancaster, Pennsylvania with a degree in Experimental Psychology, Jeff obtained a Master of Science degree in Education and his Juris Doctor (law) degrees from the University of Miami (Florida).
 Between graduation from college and prior to law school, Jeff was a public and private school teacher in Miami, Florida, having taught elementary, junior, and senior high students, as well as serving as an assistant adjunct professor at Florida International University in the areas of Behavioral Science Statistics and Preventive Law to Master’s and Doctoral candidates.
 While in law school, Jeff served as a prosecutor in the Office of the State Attorney in Miami, Florida, and was in charge of his own division where he conducted arraignments and trials on a daily basis.